JMDKC/jmdkc.github.io/_posts/2018-08-19-ruscha-louisiana.md

 ---
 layout: post
-Ed Ruscha - Very | Louisiana
+title: Ed Ruscha - Very | Louisiana
 ---

 I can't shake the sneaking suspicion that Ed Ruscha's partly to blame for the inspirational quote pictures that are a solid building block of so many Instagram accounts these days.
 Which is maybe a bit unfair, but at least pays tribute to the range of his influence.